 These sources consist of legitimate science or are evidence-based through the use of credible scientific sourcing.
 Legitimate science follows the scientific method, is unbiased, and does not use emotional words.
 These sources also respect the consensus of experts in the given scientific field and strive to publish peer-reviewed science.
 Some sources in this category may have a slight political bias but adhere to scientific principles.
 See all Pro-Science sources.

-- Overall, we rate The American Academy of Pediatrics (AAP) a pro-science source.
+- Overall, we rate The American Academy of Pediatrics (AAP) as a pro-science source.

 Bias Rating: PRO-SCIENCE